Perry-Pedrosa/RASanalysis/README.md

 ## Scope

-- We will be using data from 2009-2024 to ensure variety from multiple sources and joining them together
+- We will be using data from 2009-2022 to ensure variety from multiple sources and joining them together.
+We are excluding 2023 due to this data being rookies and contextually tthey are at a disadvantage being in their first year in the league due to lack of playing time or "growing pains" adapting to a professional league.
 - We will be only looking at the **Cornerback** position, the reason for this is that it is the most independent position in football, a Cornerbacks reliance on other team members to do their job is minimal and is the reason why the position is nicknamed *The Island*, they are alone, detached from all other players on the field.
 - An average score will be attained when preparing the data, outliers calculated by IQR and nulls will be removed.
 We will then use a score > than the average for our test/train data.
 - Metrics for success will be based around accolades; *all-pro selections*, *drafted*, *1st round draft pick*, *PFF coverage grade*